 With open-span storage facilities up to 150’ long, customizable lengths and any side-wall height, our fabric structures are the perfect solution.
 Allowing you to quickly create additional on-site warehouses and storage buildings.

-The GTX Series of gable truss buildings is well suited for large warehouses, storage buildings, and equipment storage facilities.
+The DAGB Series of gable truss buildings is well suited for large warehouses, storage buildings, and equipment storage facilities.
 All engineered fabric structures can be equipped with exhaust systems to allow for the safe loading and unloading of tractor trailers.

 With our industry-leading designs, you can customize your on-site storage buildings to fit the needs of your processing plant.